-PINE HILL, New York — There were four of us sitting in Brenda Goodman’s studio, built, as she said, into the side of a hill: Brenda, Linda Dunne, Elliott Green, and me.
+PINE HILL, New York — There were four of us sitting in Brenda Goodman’s studio, built, as she said, into the side of a hill: Brenda, Linda Dunne, Elliot Green, and me.
 It was a bit awkward, as we had barely got ourselves seated when Brenda asked, in her usual blunt fashion: “What do you think?”
 You could have heard a pine needle drop.

-I am not sure how much time passed before Elliott said something that I have been mulling over ever since: Organic geometry.
+I am not sure how much time passed before Elliot said something that I have been mulling over ever since: Organic geometry.
 He said more than that, of course, but that phrase is what I remember.
 Elliot’s observation provided a different context to see Goodman’s forms, and seeing an artist’s work from a fresh perspective is often a good thing.

 For a long time, people have focused on Goodman’s relationship to the late work of Philip Guston.
 She has even written an autobiographical essay on it: “The Guston Curse” (2014).
 Perhaps it was this curse that helped propel her away from figuration to abstraction, moving in the opposite direction from the one Guston took in the last 15 years of his life.